endymion1818/deliciousreverie/src/pages/post/javascript-cms-landscape.md

 **I've been keenly interested in a specific subset of CMSes since about 2 years ago, when it became clear that Zopa would soon need to invest in one, and that I would be involved in choosing something that would be a good fit for the company.
 This post is a roundup of some of the great products available, and is the result of some of the research and proofs-of-concept I have made.**

+The requirements I had for my search were:

+- Has to be self-hosted, open source, so we can secure our perimeter
+- Needs to be maintainable by an internal team of JavaScript developers
+- Needs to be headless (in order to render the frontend as JavaScript)

+I had a separate search for a hosted platform-as-a-service which I executed in parallel, but my personal interest is more towards the open source community, hence the focus of this blog post.

 ## 1. Ghost

 Ghost seems like the grandaddy of JavaScript CMSes.
 Their version 3, which was launched about a year ago, was fully API-enabled, allowing it to be used as a headless CMS.